Brian Robinson Challenge Ride

 We raise money to support our beneficiaries through rider entries, but of course you are free and welcome to raise more, or donate, should you wish as we try and keep costs down in today’s spiralling events market.

 We were hoping for reasonable weather, though being the Pennines snow has made an appearance on Holme Moss before.

-Thanks for your interest and participation in this event in the past and I hope this news is welcome to you
+Thanks for your interest and participation in this event in the past and I hope to see you all again this year, Safe Cycling

 Martyn Bolt (Event Organiser)

 This is not a commercial event and profits are donated to charities and good causes, so far in the region of £60,000 has been raised.